 - For 1440p video at 60 frames per second, the range is 9,000 to 18,000 kbps.
 In upload speeds, that’s between 11 Mbps and 21.8 Mbps.

 - To stream 4k video at 60 frames per second, the recommended bitrate range is 20,000 to 51,000 kbps.
-You’ll need an upload speed between 24.2 Mbps and around 61.5 Mbps.
+You’ll need an upload speed between 24.2 Mbps and 61.5 Mbps.

 👉 How to get a good upload speed for streaming

 The upload speed you can achieve depends on the service packages your ISP offers.
 For residential users, the download speed will always be higher than the upload speed.
-The best way to get symmetry is to sign up for a business-level service if possible.
-It will guarantee you the declared upload speed at any time.
+The best way to get symmetry between the two is to sign up for a business-level service if possible.
+It will guarantee you the ISP’s declared upload speed at any time.
 This, in turn, provides stability and reliability to ensure smooth live streams.

 If you’re stuck with a provider that offers suboptimal speeds, you can still do a couple of things to improve your situation:

 - Get a wired connection.
 Your WiFi might be great when it comes to watching YouTube videos on your smartphone or checking social media.
 But when live streaming, a wired connection with an ethernet cable is better.
 It gives you less interference and more stability, which leads to better stream quality.

 - Remove excess devices from your network.
 You don’t want your internet connection to be crowded when you start streaming.
 Don’t let any other device hog your upload speed, and disconnect them from your network or turn off their WiFi capabilities during your stream.